A Constructive Framework for Nondeterministic Automata via Time-Shared, Depth-Unrolled Feedforward Networks: Experiments

 \subsection{Experimental Setup}

-To empirically validate our theoretical results, we designed a rigorous experimental framework that simulates nondeterministic finite automata (NFAs) and tests their equivalence with structurally constrained ReLU networks.
-All experiments are conducted using synthetic NFAs with interpretable, low-dimensional structure.
+To empirically validate the theoretical results established in Sections~\ref{THEOREM:FNN-NFA-SIMULATION} and~\ref{PROP:FNN-NFA-LEARNABILITY}, we design a controlled experimental framework that jointly simulates nondeterministic finite automata (NFAs) and their corresponding time-shared, depth-unrolled feedforward networks (TS-FFNs).
+All experiments are conducted on synthetically generated NFAs and implemented in PyTorch~\cite{pytorch} using CUDA acceleration on an NVIDIA GeForce RTX 4060 GPU.

-\paragraph{Synthetic NFA Generation.} We consider two configurations.
-The first follows the baseline setup with $n = 6$ states and input alphabet $\Sigma = \{a, b\}$.
-The second is a more complex variant with $n = 10$ states and $\Sigma = \{a, b, c, d\}$.
-In both cases, each state has one or more outgoing transitions for each symbol, sampled uniformly from the set of states.
-Additionally, with a probability of $0.3$, we insert $\epsilon$-transitions between random pairs of states.
-The start state is fixed as $q_0 = 0$, and the accepting set $F$ consists of one randomly selected state.
+\paragraph{Synthetic NFA Generation.} We consider two configurations.The first follows a baseline setup with $n = 6$ states and input alphabet $\Sigma = \{a, b\}$.
+The second is a higher-complexity variant with $n = 20$ states and $\Sigma = \{a, b, c, d, e\}$.
+In both cases, each state has one or more outgoing transitions for each symbol, sampled uniformly from the set of possible target states.
+Additionally, with probability $0.3$, we insert $\varepsilon$-transitions between randomly chosen pairs of states.
+The start state is fixed as $q_0 = 0$, and the accepting set $F$ contains one randomly selected state.

-\paragraph{Dataset Construction.} In the 6-state setup, we sample strings uniformly from $\Sigma^*$ of lengths between 1 and 10.
-In the 10-state setup, the maximum string length is increased to 15.
-In both cases, we use the automaton itself to label strings with binary labels indicating acceptance.
-We generate $200$ training samples and $100$ test samples for each random seed for both configurations.
+\paragraph{Dataset Construction.} In the 6-state configuration, we uniformly sample strings from $\Sigma^*$ with lengths between $1$ and $10$.
+In the 20-state configuration, the maximum string length is increased to $30$.
+For each string, the ground-truth acceptance label is computed by executing the automaton directly.
+We generate $2000$ training samples and $100$ test samples per random seed for the first configuration, and $5000$ training samples and $100$ test samples per seed for the second configuration.

-\paragraph{Neural Architecture.} We construct a symbolic feedforward ReLU network that exactly encodes the NFA’s transition and acceptance behavior.
-The full construction consists of three conceptual stages: (i) an $\epsilon$-closure layer that expands reachable states from the current set using the $\epsilon$-transition matrix, (ii) a sequence of transition layers, one per input symbol, interleaved with $\epsilon$-closure updates, and (iii) an acceptance head that performs a dot product with the accepting state indicator vector followed by a thresholding operation.
-This forms the 3-layer symbolic ReLU network described in Theorem~\hyperref[theorem_3]{3}.

-This full 3-layer architecture is used in the \emph{\hyperref[acceptance_accuracy]{Acceptance Accuracy}}, \emph{\hyperref[weight_sparsity]{Weight Sparsity and Structure}}, and \emph{\hyperref[symbolic_equivalence]{Symbolic Equivalence Test}} experiments, which require full end-to-end \(\epsilon\)-NFA simulation.
-Simpler network variants are used for other validations: \emph{\hyperref[path_enumeration]{Path Enumeration Test}} uses a single-layer ReLU model , \emph{\hyperref[subset_construction]{Subset Construction Validation}} uses a stacked ReLU model with one layer per input symbol, and \emph{\hyperref[epsilon_closure]{\(\epsilon\)-Closure Dynamics}} uses a recurrent-style single-matrix ReLU iteration to compute closure sets.
-All networks share the same symbolic, interpretable design principles.